 Ensuring ICANN accepts input from multistakeholder community with respect to the annual IANA operations budget.

-Establishing a mechanism approv changes to the Root Zone environment.
+Establishing a framework to approve changes to the Root Zone environment (with NTIA no longer providing oversight).

 Establishing a multistakeholder IANA Function Review (IFR) to conduct periodic and special reviews of PTI.
-The results of the IFR could include recommendations to the ICANN Board to terminate or not renew the IANA Functions Contract with PTI.
+The results of the IFR are not prescribed or restricted and could include recommendations to the ICANN Board to terminate or not renew the IANA Functions Contract with PTI.

 It is important to note that this proposal is significantly dependent on the results of the Cross Community Working Group on Enhancing ICANN Accountability (CCWG-Accountability) for ICANN level accountability requirements.
 The co-chairs of the CWG-Stewardship and the CCWG-Accountability are effectively coordinating their efforts and the CWG-Stewardship is confident that the CCWG-Accountability recommendations will meet the requirements the CWG-Stewardship has communicated to them.
 As such any elements in this proposal that are dependent on the results of the CCWG-Accountability work will be identified as such.